PlutusDeFi (PLT) Trading Down 30.2% Over Last Week

-PlutusDeFi (CURRENCY:PLT) traded down 2.7% against the dollar during the one day period ending at 23:00 PM E.T. on December 10th.
+PlutusDeFi (CURRENCY:PLT) traded down 2.7% against the dollar during the one day period ending at 11:00 AM E.T. on December 15th.
 One PlutusDeFi coin can now be bought for approximately $0.10 or 0.00000915 BTC on major exchanges.
+PlutusDeFi has a total market capitalization of $2.11 million and approximately $2.35 million worth of PlutusDeFi was traded on exchanges in the last 24 hours.
 In the last week, PlutusDeFi has traded 30.2% lower against the dollar.
-PlutusDeFi has a total market capitalization of $2.11 million and approximately $2.35 million worth of PlutusDeFi was traded on exchanges in the last 24 hours.

 Here’s how other cryptocurrencies have performed in the last 24 hours: